 The sale comes complete with owner’s manual.
 There were less than 1,500 of these produced, which proves a Lotus is for the few who know the difference a lightweight super sports car can really make.
 Are you distinguished enough to be in this exclusive club?

 More info: Listing has ended.
-Search on eBay for similar 1998 Lotus Esprit
+Click to search on eBay for similar 1998 Lotus Esprit (Affiliate link)

 Seller's other items: streetsideclassiccars